iudexus/RestomodKB/notes.md

  - connect as much as possible with jumpers and pre-solder everything to existing IC1286 holder for easy hookup
  -  add code to handle special characters with shift combos
  - write a statement to capture Lalt+Lshift combo and send Lgui instead since the keyboard is so old it doesn't have a Windows key
- - unmangle numpad mappings (I wrote down the numbers, not the functions)
+ - unmangle numpad mappings (I wrote down the numbers, not the functions) [Keyboard Modifiers and Special Keys - Arduino Reference](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/keyboardmodifiers/)
  - add boolean state flag variable to track num and caps lock states
  - Add minor anti-ghosting features in software like ignoring impossible key combinations or capping the number of simultaneous keypresses and test.
  - Use for a few days and reassess anti-ghosting to implement more if needed.